sankar-mangalam/Interactive-Dashboard-for-EV-flexibility-in-Residential-Energy-System/README.md

 The underlying study investigates the implications of various technical, market-related, and behavioural factors affecting the adoption and operation of EV flexibility.
 The research is conducted as a case study in Gothenburg, Sweden, using a Mixed-Integer Linear Programming (MILP) optimisation framework.

+This dashboard was developed as part of research on  **Implementation of Vehicle-to-Grid services in Sweden** funded by Vinnova and coordinated by Polestar Performance AB

 The underlying research and detailed methodology are described in:
 [Will be updated soon]